Skip to main content

 Location

-Northwestern University in Evanston, IL, USA — near Chicago
+Northwestern University in Evanston, IL, USA.

 APPLICATION

-1. Why do you want to participate in Comm Exchange?
+1. Why do you want to participate in Communication Exchange?
 Please make clear the reasons you want to participate in this program as they relate to two things: A) your academic plan and goals and B) your career ambitions.

 2. Specify five courses you would like to take and explain how each is connected to your academic plan and the progress you have already made in your coursework.
 Note: You will take more than five courses.
 The committee is looking to see if you have done a thorough job of preparing and planning for a productive academic experience.

 Please note that the application must be completed from start to finish once you begin.
 It is not possible to save an unfinished form and return to it later.
 We recommend that students prepare their responses in a separate document ahead of time to enable copy-pasting them into the application form.
 Do not leave the form open in the browser for several days thinking to come back later.
 Doing so will prevent accurate submission of the application information.
-Inaccurate and incomplete applications are removed from the pool of files reviewed by the Comm Exchange Selection Committee.
+Inaccurate and incomplete applications are removed from the pool of files reviewed by the Communication Exchange Selection Committee.

 SELECTION